bio3d-vision/bio3d-vision.github.io/README.md

-Segmentation datasets from 3D biological microscopy, organized by [LCIMB](about-lcimb/), a part of [NIH/NIBIB](https://www.nibib.nih.gov/).
+Segmentation datasets from 3D biological microscopy.
+Organized by [LCIMB](about-lcimb/), a part of [NIH/NIBIB](https://www.nibib.nih.gov/).

 ---